ObNitram/log_tanker/README.md

 ## Additional Information
-If you encounter any problems, feel free to create an issue.
+If you encounter any problems, feel free to create an [Issue](https://github.com/ObNitram/log_tanker/issues).
 You are also welcome to participate in discussions and contribute if you wish.